yashdalal/codesubmit-account-api/README.md

 * AssertJ for more english readable tests

 #### Future improvements:
+* To keep things simple when looking for transactions for a given customer id, I'm just checking if the id matches the input account id.
+However in real database, we would keep the structure similar to what it is right now which creating a foreign key relationship between the account id and the transaction, allowing us to join to more efficiently get the transactions for a given account.
 * Rather than throwing an IOException, it would be good to give the user a descriptive message with the chance to correct their input.
 * FindBugs
 * Checkstyle